jessevdk/cldoc/generating.md

 The following are the main options used for generating documentation.
 See `cldoc generate --help` for all options.

-* --output: the output directoy to write the generated files
+* \-\-output: the output directoy to write the generated files
-* --type: the type of output to generate.
+* \-\-type: the type of output to generate.
 The default is `html`.
 If you want to generate only the `xml` description use `xml` instead.
-* --basedir: the project base directory.
+* \-\-basedir: the project base directory.
 This is only used currently to determine relative paths for display in the report.
-* --merge: the directory in which to find .md files to merge
+* \-\-merge: the directory in which to find .md files to merge
-* --static: generate files which can be served statically
+* \-\-static: generate files which can be served statically
-* --report: add a documentation coverage report to the website.
+* \-\-report: add a documentation coverage report to the website.
 Use this to include a coverage report section in the generated website.

 ## Merging external documentation